PUBLICATIONS

 PAPERS IN PEER-REVIEWED JOURNALS

-(* denotes undergraduate research students mentored in research projects)
+(* denotes students mentored in research projects)

 Sudnick*, M., B.S.
 Brodie, K. Williams.
 2021.
 Nature versus nurture: Structural equation modeling indicates that parental care does not mitigate consequences of poor environmental conditions.
 Journal of Ecology and Evolution.
 DOI: 10.1002/ece3.8207